mossymoo/simplephplistener/README.md

 # Project Setup

-  Run server.php
-  Open your cmd and type php server.php and your server will be running.
+  Run server.php by opening your cmd and type php server.php and your server will be running.
 Server will always run until you stop it.

-  Run client.php
-  Open your cmd and type php client.php.
+  Run client.php by opening your cmd and type php client.php.